-When planning its new Dulany Hall Dining Room, the dining team at Columbia College Missouri knew it had to craft an inviting place that could accommodate a growing student population.
+When planning its new Dulany Hall Dining Room, the dining team run by Aladdin Food Management at Columbia College Missouri knew it had to craft an inviting place that could accommodate a growing student population.

 “We needed more space and it definitely needed a modern touch to it,” says Sara Lynn, director of food and dining services at the Columbia, Mo., school.

 Students visiting the renovated 240-seat dining hall, which opened last fall, now have access to continuous dining from 7 a.m. to 9 p.m. from an array of different stations.
 Here is an inside look.

 Pizza to go

 The dining hall’s six stations were chosen through student feedback, and include a vegan and vegetarian option, a grill and a deli where students can create their own sandwiches.

 Diners can also enjoy pizzas made in a brick oven, which will soon be available for takeout.